vinculum3141-ship-it/flask_helloworld_miniproject/README.md

 **What you'll see:**
 - The deleted pod enters `Terminating` state
+- **Readiness probe** marks it NOT READY → removed from Service endpoints
 - Kubernetes immediately creates a new pod to maintain 2 replicas
 - The new pod goes through: `ContainerCreating` → `Running`
+- **Readiness probe** passes → new pod marked READY → receives traffic
 - Total time: typically 5-10 seconds

+**Why this works:** The ReplicaSet controller watches the desired state (2 replicas) and automatically creates new pods when needed.

 ### Method 2: Simulate App Crash
 Simulate an application crash by killing the Flask process inside the container: